-- 38. Voting shall normally be by a show of voting cards.
-A count shall be taken either at the discretion of the Chair or if one-third or more members of that Conference who are present hold up their voting cards. - 39.
-Before a count employing tellers is taken, the doors of the Conference Hall shall be closed and delegates shall remain in their seats.
-Once the Chair has ordered that the doors shall be closed, no one shall be admitted until the count is complete. - 40.
-The result of the vote shall be given to the person in the Chair who shall declare it. - 41.
-In the event of an equality of votes the Chair will declare the proposition 'not carried'. - 42.
+- 51. For an in-person only conference, voting shall be by a show of voting cards.
+A count of voting cards shall be taken either at the discretion of the Chair or if one-third or more members of that Conference who are present hold up their voting cards. - 52.
+During any vote, electronic or by voting card, the doors of the Conference Hall shall be closed and delegates shall remain in their seats.
+Once the Chair has ordered that the doors shall be closed and/or asked delegates to cast their votes, no one shall be admitted until the count is complete. - 53.
+In the event of an equality of votes the Chair will declare the proposition 'not carried'. - 54.
 An abstention does not count as a vote when calculating a two-thirds majority.